cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     a list of binding factors for each signer, where each element in the list indicates the signer identifier i and their binding factor.
 This list MUST be sorted in ascending order by signer identifier.
-  - identifier, Identifier i of the signer.
+  - identifier, signer identifier, a Scalar.

   Outputs: A Scalar value.